avaframe/AvaFrame/docs/moduleCom2AB.rst

 com2AB: Alpha Beta Model
 ==========================

-This module calculates the run-out of an avalanche according to the statistical :math:`\alpha-\beta` model.
+This module calculates the runout of an avalanche according to the statistical :math:`\alpha-\beta` model.
-An avalanche is defined by its DEM (digital elevation model), a path and split point.
+An avalanche is defined by its DEM (digital elevation model), a path and a split point.
-The run-out is calculated according to the :math:`\alpha-\beta` model suited for avalanches in the Austrian Alps.
+The runout is calculated according to the :math:`\alpha-\beta` model suited for avalanches in the Austrian Alps.
 It is also possible to adapt the model parameters for other regions.

 Input
 -----

 * raster of the DEM (.asc file)
-* set of avalanche paths (as a shape file).
-There can be multiple paths in the shape file.
+* set of avalanche paths (shapefile), there can be multiple paths in the shapefile
-* Split point (as a shape file).
-There can be multiple split points in the shape file.
+* Split point (shapefile), there can be multiple split points in the shapefile

 Outputs
 --------

-* profile plot with alpha, beta and run-out points
+* profile plot with alpha, beta and runout points
 * txt file with angle and coordinates of the different points

 To run
 -------

-* copy ``com2ABCfg.py`` to ``local_com2ABCfg.py`` (if not, default values are used).
+* copy ``com2ABCfg.py`` to ``local_com2ABCfg.py`` (if not, default values are used)
-* make sure all the required inputs are available in the avalanche directory.
+* make sure all the required inputs are available in the avalanche directory
-* enter the path to the desired dataset in ``local_avaframeCfg.py``.
+* enter the path to the desired dataset in ``local_avaframeCfg.py``
 * in ``AvaFrame/`` run::

       python3 avaframe/runCom2AB.py